Njideka Akunyili Crosby: Celebrating Multicultural Identity

 It is perhaps more important now than ever to make sure all artists from all ethnicities gain recognition for the work that they produce.
 Njideka continues to create works that open our eyes to her own cultural experience as a Nigerian woman living in America.
 The beauty of Njideka’s work is that every viewer can resonate with it and learn from it in different ways.

 Every photograph is a personal memory for Njideka, whether it be a photograph from her brother’s wedding or a clipping from a Nigerian magazine.
-Njideka Akunyili Crosby can teach us all something about both celebrating our own identity and learning from other peoples, accepting that everyone has their own story to tell.
+Njideka Akunyili Crosby can teach us all something about both celebrating our own identity and learning from other people, accepting that everyone has their own story to tell.